 Styles of Investing

 Growth investing is associated with technology stocks and new industries that grow fast.
 Growth investors buy tech stocks because they historically grow fast.
-Many growth investors will ignore corporate performance metrics such as revenues, income, cash flow, assets, and gross profit.
+Many growth investors ignore corporate performance metrics such as revenues, income, cash flow, assets, and gross profit.
 The growth investors focus on the company’s rate of growth instead.

 What is a Growth Stock?